WizeEveryWhere/OpenWize-Up/docs/appendix/help_ide.rst

       Result from '*Build*' target

 #.
-Finally, install thes binaries files.
+Finally, install the binaries files.
 The goal here, is mainly to be able to
    get the executable file to debug or run it.
-Double-click on '*Install*' target and check in '*Project Explorer*' panal that files are available (refresh with F5 if required).
+Double-click on '*Install*' target and check in '*Project Explorer*' panel that files are available (refresh with F5 if required).

    .. figure:: ../pics/IDE_BuildTargetsResult.png